-Magic: The Gathering cards can be expensive at the best of times, but leave them in a safe place for 30 years, and they might take on a whole other level of value.
-Much like their Pokémon counterparts, some MTG cards have become prized items, ballooning in price on the second-hand market, as keen collectors snap up the cards for headache-inducing sums.
+Rare Magic: The Gathering cards can be expensive at the best of times, but leave them in a safe place for 30 years, and the very rarest MTG cards take on a whole other level of value.
+Much like their Pokémon counterparts, some rare MTG cards have become ultra-valuable, prized items, ballooning in price on the second-hand market, as keen collectors snap up the most valuable Magic: The Gathering cards for headache-inducing sums.

 But not all licensed, rectangular pieces of cardstock become cherished goods.
 To help you determine the value of your collection, and bask in the sheer enormity of some peoples’ wallets, we’ve compiled a list of the most expensive Magic cards and rarest finds available.